calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 Constructivism
 --------------

+Learning is viewed as something that happens in the mind of each learner.

 > Constructivism is a view of learning based on the belief that knowledge isn't a thing that can be simply given by the teacher at the front of the room to students in their desks.
 > Rather, knowledge is constructed by learners through an active, mental process of development;